New CSULB project empowers students to engage in peaceful discourse

 “There is a reluctance for (embracing) disabled difference, because it means (people) must be 1) open-minded and 2) understand that our needs differ, depending on the circumstances that we’re in.
 Ultimately, we’re also people, and we need accommodations to contribute to these conversations.

 “On a university level, we’ve made a lot of improvements toward including accessibility in conversations, such as the implementation of ‘accessibility’ in DEIA.
-But it’s also important that on the personal level, on the social level, we continue integrating these conversations in counseling appointments, in office hours, even in classrooms.
-It is important that we don’t just say it as a mission statement, but we implement it into our everyday activities to ensure not only faculty and staff success, but also student success.”
+But it’s also important that on the personal level, on the social level, we continue integrating these conversations in counseling appointments, in office hours, and in classrooms.
+It is important that we don’t just say it as a mission statement, but we implement it into our everyday activities to ensure not only student success, but also faculty and staff success.”

 Shawn Austria